tribixbite/awesome/README.md

 *   [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 *   [sourcebot-dev/sourcebot](https://github.com/sourcebot-dev/sourcebot) - Sourcebot is a self-hosted tool that helps you understand your codebase.
 *   [vybestack/llxprt-code](https://github.com/vybestack/llxprt-code) - An open-source multi-provider (including local) fork of gemini-cli.
 Use whatever LLM you want to code in your terminal.
-*   [chatboxai/chatbox](https://github.com/chatboxai/chatbox) - User-friendly Desktop Client App for AI Models/LLMs (GPT, Claude, Gemini, Ollama...)
+*   [chatboxai/chatbox](https://github.com/chatboxai/chatbox) - # Free AI at api.airforce https://discord.gg/AJDsM7jtbq
 *   [flydelabs/flyde](https://github.com/flydelabs/flyde) - Open-source Visual programming for backend logic that integrates with existing codebases.
 Flyde bridges the gap between technical and non-technical team members.
 Product managers, designers, and backend developers can collaborate on the same visual flows.
 *   [Helicone/helicone](https://github.com/Helicone/helicone) - 🧊 Open source LLM observability platform.
 One line of code to monitor, evaluate, and experiment.
 YC W23 🍓
 *   [jasonhedman/toolkit.dev](https://github.com/jasonhedman/toolkit.dev) - Get paid to build LLM tools